mtsafe/chess/README.md

 Calling a state setter should be done only once after calculations using that state variable are completed, because the state does not update immediately.

 State directory is a collection of functions to do calculations on the parameters passed that resemble the state variables.
 The parameters are not mutated, but copies may be returned.

+### Event handling

+OnDrag, the possible moves are calculated for that piece and marked as dropzones.
+They are saved in state: dropTargetMoves.

+OnDrop, the move is executed for that piece going to that location by updating the states of pieces1 and pieces2.
+Since the moves are checked OnDrag as possible, then the validity of the move does not need to be questioned.
+Just execute the move.